OSS lazy-loads governance

 By contrast, all you need in order to begin a digital infrastructure project is an internet connection and some free time.
 As a result, OSS projects only confront governance challenges once they've become prominent and complex enough to warrant formal solutions.

-It is easy to start a new open source project.
+It is hard to create new physical infrastructure. | It is easy to start a new open source project. |

 This low barrier to entry makes software exciting!
 It's one of my favorite things about this industry.
 Any developer with a good idea can share it with the world, without asking for permission.